justinchiu/btt-examples/sentiment/README.md

     We reproduce the results of this
     [Kaggle notebook](https://www.kaggle.com/code/katearb/sentiment-analysis-in-twitter-93-test-acc),
     which reported 91% validation accuracy with a LR baseline and 93% with a neural bag of words model.
+    Note: We implemented the fine-tuned RoBERTa model first before this baseline, even though the model itself is more complex, because we expected it to both have better performance and be easier to code.
+    Less complicated models that rely on bag of words representations are often very sensitive to preprocessing, requiring a lot of tuning and care.

 See the Results section below for a summary of validation accuracies.